Cyrodwd/ElsTheDog-WaterBooster/README.md

-# Els The Fox: Magma Booster.
+# Els The Fox: Water Booster.

 Avoid the sky anomalies and keep flying.
-Use the advantage flasks to gain advantages (obviously) on your journey.
+Use the advantage flasks to gain advantages (obviously) on your journey, and keep and get the water in your booster so you don't fall.

 ## Controls

 - Arrow keys (<- and ->): Side movement
 - Z key: Boost
-- X key: Down boost (unpolished)
+- X key: Down boost

 ## Features
 - Health